Skip to content

 If all of this sounds overwhelming, don’t worry.
 The right construction accounting software can turn job costing from a confusing tangle of spreadsheets into a well-oiled machine.
 And while tools like QuickBooks offer basic functionalities, they fall short in addressing the specific needs of construction job costing.

-Why Spreadsheets and Generic Accounting Systems Fall Short
+Where Spreadsheets and Generic Accounting Systems Fall Short

 • Data siloes: Essential job costing data often becomes isolated in separate systems, making it hard to gain a unified view of a project’s financial status.
+On top of that, integrations between these data silos are often lacking.

 • Risk of errors and inefficiency: Manual data entry in spreadsheets is time-consuming and prone to errors, which can result in inaccurate financial reporting and decision-making.